-k) Workers' Compensation/Injury Leave
+k) Workers' Compensation/Injured on Duty

-Police and Fire uniformed employees are covered under the provisions of M.G.L.
-Chapter 4l Section 100 and 111F, and are entitled to the rights and benefits of these laws.
-All other employees are covered under the Massachusetts Worker's Compensation Law and are entitled to the benefits and provisions of this law.
+Police and Fire uniformed employees are covered under the provisions of M.G.L Chapter 41, Sections 100 and 111F, and are entitled to the rights and benefits of these laws.
+All other employees are covered under the Massachusetts Worker's Compensation Law, M.G.L., Chapter 152, and are entitled to the benefits and provisions of the law.

-l) Pension
+1) Pension

-Regular employees working a minimum of 20 hours per week (1000 hours per year) are required to join the Worcester County Retirement Association, with payroll deductions made in accordance with State Law and date of hire.
+All benefits-eligible employees are required to join the Worcester Regional Retirement System, with payroll deductions made in accordance with state law and date of hire.